WesternSpace/RDR2AudioTool/README.md

 </div>
 <br>
 <br>

+# This tool is currently not being maintained.
 I would like to thank [Ked](https://github.com/Ked29) for helping to contribute to the project when I was too busy working on this project.

 Not finished.
 All third party code and code that is not mine is listed in LICENSE.txt